alex-gordienko/to-do-list/README.md

 [BE]:
   - Open separate terminal in folder /todo-list-be
   - Execute `npm i`
-  - Execute `infrastructure:up` - this will upload docker images, serving and hosting local container with PostgreSQL server and PgAdmin
+  - Execute `npm run infrastructure:up` - this will upload docker images, serving and hosting local container with PostgreSQL server and PgAdmin
   - Use `npm run dev` to start express.js server

 Congratulations!